KeninRamirez/NFL-23-24-Stats/README.md

 # Ask
 ### Business Task

-Determine the key statistical factors that have the greatest impact on securing vitories.
+Determine the key statistical factors that have the greatest impact on securing victories.

 ### Guiding Questions